thatstoasty/prism/README.md

 Inspired by: `Cobra`!

+> [!NOTE]
+> This library will often have breaking changes and it should not be used for anything in production.
 NOTE: This does not work on Mojo 24.2, you must use the nightly build for now.
 This will be resolved in the next Mojo release.

 ## Usage